ilovepixelart/ts-migrate-mongoose/SECURITY.md

 ### Consumer verification steps

-Anyone integrating `ts-migrate-mongoose` into a production pipeline can verify the supply-chain posture at install time.
-The two checks below apply to releases published under the hardened pipeline — for earlier versions `npm audit signatures` will only verify registry signatures, not provenance.
+Anyone integrating `ts-migrate-mongoose` into a production pipeline has four verification paths available, each exercising one of the distribution channels documented above.
+Pick the one that matches the tooling you already trust and the environment you're deploying to — the trust model is identical (all four resolve to the same Fulcio-issued certificate binding the signature to the exact GitHub Actions workflow run).
+For releases earlier than the hardened pipeline, `npm audit signatures` only verifies npm registry signatures without provenance.

 **Primary check (no extra tooling):**